Common Noise by Random Measures: Constructing Mean-Field Equilibria for Competitive Investment and Hedging: Preliminaries

 \begin{example} Let $N$ be a Poisson process with intensity $\lambda^N \in (0, \infty)$ and let $D^i$, $i\in \N$, be independent, integrable, $E$-valued random variables, identically distributed according to $\lambda^D$ on $(E,\mathcal{B}(E))$.
 The integer-valued random measure associated with the compound Poisson process $C=\sum_{i=1}^N D^i$ is then given by $\mu^C(\ddd t, \ddd e):=\sum_{s, \Delta C_s\neq 0}\delta_{(s,\Delta C_s)}(\ddd t, \ddd e)$ with $\Delta C_t:=C_t-C_{t-}$ denoting jumps, and the associated compensator $\nu^C(\ddd t, \ddd e)=\lambda^D(\ddd e)\lambda^N\ddd t$ satisfies \Cref{assumption:NuFinite}. \end{example}

-\begin{remark} Our integer-valued random measures setup permits for jump processes significantly more general than marked or compound Poisson processes.
-They allow time and $\omega$ dependence for jump intensities and jump heights.
-They can accommodate for instance for (semi-) Markov chains (appearing in regime-switching models, see \cite{dianetti2023ergodic}), or even more general step-processes (see \cite[Ch.XI]{he1992semimartingale} and \cite[Example~2.1]{becherer2019monotone}); Notably, the Brownian motion $W$ and the integer-valued random measure $\boldsymbol{\mu}$ can be stochastically dependent what means that jump heights and intensities could depend on the history of Brownian trajectories.
+\begin{remark} The integer-valued random measures setup permits jump processes that are significantly more general than marked or compound Poisson processes.
+They allow dependence on time and $\omega$ for jump intensities and jump heights.
+They can accommodate, for instance, (semi-) Markov chains (appearing in regime-switching models, see \cite{dianetti2023ergodic}); finite-state jump dynamics (see \cite{cecchin2020probabilistic}); or even more general step-processes (see \cite[Ch.XI]{he1992semimartingale} and \cite[Example~2.1]{becherer2019monotone}).
+Notably, the Brownian motion $W$ and the integer-valued random measure $\boldsymbol{\mu}$ can be stochastically dependent, meaning that jump heights and intensities could depend on the history of Brownian trajectories.
+See, e.g., \cite[eq.(1)]{andreis2018mckean} for state-dependent jump intensities via thinning of a Poisson random measure.
 Instead of repeating examples already given in \cite{becherer2019monotone,becherer2006bounded}, we present below in \Cref{example:CondIndepAndWPRP} several variants of other examples of increasing generality, which are centered around and extend the basic example with independent compound Poisson processes being the common and idiosyncratic noise components originating from jumps. \end{remark}